auth0-blog/angular-2-authentication-tutorial/README.md

 ## Create a free Auth0 account

 1. Go to [Auth0](https://auth0.com/signup) and click Sign Up.
-2. Use Google, GitHub or Microsoft Account to login.
+2. Use Google, GitHub or Microsoft Account to log in.

 ## Issue Reporting